 The right to access the information we hold about you

-This includes the right to ask us about the categories of data we process, why we’re processing your data, the categories of third parties who data may be disclosed, how long your data will be stored, and the other rights you have regarding our use of your data.
+This includes the right to ask us about the type of data we process, why we’re processing your data, the categories of third parties whom your data may be disclosed, how long your data will be stored, and the other rights you have regarding our use of your data.

 The right to ask that we correct the personal data we hold on you